iswaldeen/QGIS_Plugin_Coordinate_plotter/README.md

 * Creating and plotting to a temporary memory layer
 * Using either the current project CRS or a custom CRS for temporary layers
 * Automatic map zooming to plotted coordinates
-* Simple and beginner-friendly workflow
+* Automatic coordinate detection and parsing from pasted text
 * Forward-compatible design for:

   * QGIS 3.x